Our interview with Janina Shank on Personal Branding Photography and Entrepreneurship

 I’m based in Munich, Germany, but I love to travel and work with female entrepreneurs worldwide.

-4- How did you start your business?
+4- How did you start your personal brand photography business?
 What were the first steps you took?

 Once my focus was set on personal brand photography, I dedicated my time to education.
 Before even trying to become visible and working with clients, I spent the first year with business coaches and taking courses geared towards personal brand photographers.

-5- What has been the most effective way of raising awareness for your business?
+5- What has been the most effective way of raising awareness for your personal brand photography business?

 Having a community of like-minded people, and investing time and energy on social media.